 SET statement, you can use

-SELECT INTO statement to assign the result of a query to a variable.
-Notice that the query must return a scalar value.
+SELECT INTO statement to assign the result of a query, which returns a scalar value, to a variable.
+See the following example:

 DECLARE total_products INT DEFAULT 0